|

 me and him, it was about all fathers and sons, all races bridging the

 gap from the beginning of blues to hip hop."
+The

 music also developed according to the Cultural environment, for example